-A board is a flat, rigid sheet used for various purposes, including writing, printing, packaging, and support.
-When used in relation to books and publishing, a board is most often a stiff sheet of paper or cardstock that is used to support the spine of a book.
-The spine is the binding edge of a book, where the pages are attached.
-In addition to providing support, boards can also be used to add rigidity and weight to a book’s cover, which can be helpful when mailing or stacking books.
+A board is a flat, rigid sheet used for various applications, including writing, printing, packaging, and supporting purposes.
+When applied to books and publishing specifically, boards most frequently refer to stiff pieces of paper or cardstock used to support the spine of books, the spine being the binding edge where pages attach themselves.
+Aside from providing support, boards may add weight or rigidity that aids when mailing or stacking books.

-Boards are therefore an essential part of the book publishing ecosystem, providing critical oversight and guidance that helps to ensure the long-term success of the company.
+Boards play an indispensable part in the book publishing ecosystem, providing critical oversight and direction that ensure the long-term viability of an operation.